patricialmd/step-count-analysis/README.md

 ## Key Insights
-Looking at a year of my mom's walking data revealed some surprises and gave us a clear action plan:
+By cleaning, analysing, and visualising the 393 rows of my mom's step count data and Sydney's climate data, here is my action plan for my Mom:

+**1. FIX THE WEEKEND GAP**
+-mWeekends average 760 fewer steps than weekdays (Weekdays = 5,962 steps, Weekends = 5,202 steps, difference 759 steps which is significant)
-**Fix the weekend gap**: Weekends lag by 760 steps.
-We're planning Saturday morning walks or weekend activities that naturally involve more movement.
+- Plan: Saturday morning walks or weekend activities that naturally involve more movement

+**2. PREPARE FOR WINTER**
+- Monthly averages showed June = 4,405 steps (lowest) and November = 7,429 steps (highest), significant ANOVA.
-**Prepare for winter**: With June averaging just 4,405 steps, we're lining up indoor alternatives before winter hits: shopping centres, home walking, and indoor exercises.
+- Plan: Line up indoor alternatives before winter hits like shopping centres, home walking, or indoor exercise videos.

+**3. BEAT THE HUMIDITY**
+- On high humidity days (>75%), she takes about 27% fewer steps.
-**Beat the humidity**: A 27% drop on humid days is significant.
-Now we monitor the forecast and have a backup plan ready when humidity climbs above 75%.
+- Plan: Check the weather daily and have a backup indoor plan ready when humidity climbs above 75%

+**4. GO EARLY**
+- Morning temperature shows positive correlation (r=0.199)
+- Plan: Shift walks to earlier in the day when humidity is lower and conditions are better

+**5. TACKLE THE DECLINING TREND which is URGENT**
+- Activity has declined significantly over 360 days (ρ=-0.377)
+- First 3 months average vs last 3 months shows a clear drop
-**Tackle the downward trend**: The data doesn't lie: activity is declining.
-We need to understand why and implement strategies to reverse it before it gets worse.
+- Plan: Investigate why and implement re-engagement strategies before it gets worse

-**Go early**: Mornings have lower humidity and better conditions.
-Shifting walks to earlier in the day could make a real difference.
+## Conclusion
+In summary, my mom’s activity varies by season, day of the week, and weather conditions, and it is gradually declining.
+Implementing the suggested action plan can help maintain or increase her daily steps and overall activity levels.